-Neuroendocrine tumors are a rare type of tumor that can make hormones.
-Hormones are usually made and released by the neuroendocrine system, which is made up of special tissues and glands.
+Neuroendocrine tumors (NETs) are a rare type of tumor that can make hormones.
+Hormones are usually made and released by the neuroendocrine system.
+This system is made up of special tissues and glands.
 The endocrine tissue is partially controlled by the brain.
-Hormones affect specific body functions, such as metabolic rate, blood flow, breathing, or intestinal movements.
-They also alter levels of substances in the blood, such as glucose or calcium.
+Hormones affect how the body works.
+Examples are the metabolic rate, blood flow, or breathing.
+They can also change the levels of materials in the blood, such as glucose or calcium.

 In many cases, neuroendocrine tumors cannot be identified as a specific type of cancer.
 When this occurs, it is called neuroendocrine carcinoma.

-Neuroendocrine tumors may produce excess hormones, which can cause specific symptoms.
-In those that have them, symptoms will vary based on where the tumor is and what hormones are affected.
+NETs may produce excess hormones.
+This can cause certain problems.
+In those that have them, they will differ based on where the tumor is and what hormones are affected.

 General symptoms of cancer may include:

-Your doctor will ask you about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-In some cases, a neuroendocrine tumor is found by accident when looking for something else.
+In some cases, a tumor is found while looking for something else.

-Ablation is the use of heat, electricity, ethanol, or radiofrequency waves to destroy cancerous tissue using a small needle or probe is inserted into the tumor.
-Though it is beneficial to avoid open surgery, it is only appropriate for smaller tumors.
+Ablation is the use of heat, electricity, ethanol, or radiofrequency waves.
+This destroys the cancer using a small needle.
+Sometimes a probe is inserted into the tumor.

 American Cancer Society